Animal Treatment FAQ

 How are the animals viewed on Westmeadow Farm?

 We believe that the animals know how they want to live, and have done so without our help long before we intervened.
 The trick is to reestablish the environment they feel comfortable and safe in and trust that they know best.
 Our Jersey Girls are allowed to be cows, naturally.
 Then we have to look to Mother Nature and because she knows the whole story, and if we listen to Her cues and observe the animals carefully, then we will end up with an animal treatment policy that is whole and largely self-evident.
+Our care of our herd of goats is also held with this practice of letting Mother Nature guide and direct us.
+While our cows and goats do not have the same system, they are viewed very similarly.
 We can tell you all about our policies, but if you can come to our farm and see the care and love we have for our animals, then we have truly accomplished one of our goals.

 The fundamental Cornerstones of our policy are to remain calm in their presence, never shout at them, never push, shove or bully them and to avoid all practices that mistreat the animals (such as twisting their tails in order to get them to comply).
 Animals are sentient beings and wonderful creatures that need to be treated with the same respect that you would extend to another human being.
 They have a role to play on this planet nourishing mankind as well as their own young, that contributes to its success, same as every living creature - nourishing mankind as well as their own young.
 It is for us to enable their environment, meet their comfort needs willingly and with a full heart.
 When we respect our animals in this way, they will respond in kind and show us the same in bounty and reward us with life long health and the best meat and milk.
 A true partnership.